 Before you begin your European vacation, you need to plan it carefully.
 As you will be travelling through a number of different countries, it is essential to do some thorough research and make sure you have everything in place.
 Here are some of the things you need to consider:

 It’s important to have your itinerary worked out well in advance.
 Think about which aspects of Europe interest you the most – there’s too much to fit into a short trip, so you’ll need to prioritise.

 It makes sense to choose a route which doesn’t involve doubling back on yourself.
-Some people choose to start in Russia and travel west, while others prefer to start in Norway, travel south to the UK and then across to France and the rest of continental Europe.
+Some people choose to start in the east and travel west, while others prefer to start in Norway, travel south to the UK and then across to France and the rest of continental Europe.

 2. Consider your budget

 Living costs vary widely between different European countries.
 The UK and Scandinavia, for example, have far higher living costs than Croatia or Bulgaria.
 Learning about this will help you to decide how long to spend in each country if you’re travelling on a budget.